decabyte/vehicle_core/README.md

   - X button toggles 'autopilot' - vehicle goes to the last point requested
   - square button sends current position request
   - (i.e. sequential combination square + X is 'hold this position')
+  - circle button switches off the thrusters at the driver level (use to make sure that the vehicle cannot move)
-  - R1 button is boost: the forces due to other actions are multiplied by two while the button is pressed
+  - R1 button is boost: the forces due to other actions are increased while the button is pressed

 ## Guidelines